ghowland/VDRPrologCPU/docs/cpu_only_spec.md

 Same as v0.1 with two changes:
 - All ID fields are now i64 (vlp_id) instead of i32
-- Ephemeral region included in snapshot
+- Session region included in snapshot

 ```
 struct vlp_snapshot_header {